Marker Logo

 Topics and series.
 This historical marker is listed in these topic lists: EntertainmentParks & Recreational Areas.
 In addition, it is included in the California Historical Landmarks series list.
 A significant historical year for this entry is 1866.

 Location.
 37° 46.189′ N, 122° 25.218′ W. Marker is in San Francisco, California, in San Francisco City and County.
 It is in the Mission District.
-Marker is at the intersection of Mission Street and 13th Street, on the right when traveling south on Mission Street.
+It is at the intersection of Mission Street and 13th Street, on the right when traveling south on Mission Street.
 Touch for map.
 Marker is at or near this postal address: 1700 Mission Street, San Francisco CA 94103, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Louis Roesch Building (approx. 0.2 miles away); The Coast Miwok (approx. 0.4 miles away); California Volunteers' Memorial (approx. 0.4 miles away); The Industrial Age
+At least 8 other markers are within walking distance of this marker: Louis Roesch Building (approx. 0.2 miles away); The Coast Miwok (approx. 0.4 miles away); California Volunteers' Memorial (approx. 0.4 miles away); The Industrial Age

 Paid Advertisement